 The current Conglomerate series, Progressions, are made in relation to light and shadow.
 The term relates to musical chord progressions produced over time to stir harmonies.

 These works are composed outside with cement slabs and plexiglass (and rest upon cement).
 Progressions shift in form in relation to sunlight.
-Movement is marked extend the drawing activity.
+Movements are marked to extend the drawing activity.

 Different stages are photographed.
 These digital images become the enduring work.
 They create a boundary for the activity.
 Viewers can use their imagination to make connections between the different images.

 A series of reductive still lifes are created from the photographs.
-They pull out the darkest darks of the images to capture shadow alignments and become metaphors.
+They pull out the darkest darks of the images to capture shadow alignments that become metaphors of the experience.